-Potawatomi State Park is the eastern end of Wisconsin's Ice Age National Scenic Trail.
+Potawatomi State Park is at the eastern end of Wisconsin's Ice Age National Scenic Trail.
 The trail's official terminus is near the lookout tower on the north end of the park.
-A great day hike from here is to head south, following the shore three and a half miles to the town of Sturgeon Bay and loop back.
-The route covers a couple hundred feet of elevation, but it's gradual and clear of obstacles.
-There are several great cafes and coffee shops in Sturgeon Bay and several different museums are open on the weekends in summer.
+A great day hike from there is to head south, following the shore 3.5 miles to the town of Sturgeon Bay and then loop back to the start.
+The route covers a couple of hundred feet of elevation, but it's gradual and clear of obstacles.
+There are several great cafes and coffee shops in Sturgeon Bay, and several different museums are open on the weekends during the summer.

 Paddle Sturgeon Bay

-The State Park rents canoes and kayaks so that all visitors have a chance to get out on the water.
+The state park rents canoes and kayaks so that all visitors have a chance to get out on the water.
 With good directions or a guide, you might even be able to locate one of several famous shipwrecks in the bay.
 The Shoreline Boat Launch puts you into well-protected Sawyer Harbor, which is large enough to enjoy hours exploring a couple of small islands and the waterfront view of many luxury lakefront homes.
-As evidenced by the shipwrecks, weather can turn nasty here, so always check the forecasts and don't wander too far from the familiar shores of Potawatomi State Park.
+As evidenced by the sailors of the shipwrecked boats, weather can turn nasty here, so always check the forecasts and don't wander too far from the familiar shores of Potawatomi State Park.

 The fishing here is top-notch.
 The modern fish-cleaning station provided in the park and gear and boat rental near the dock testify to this premier fishing area.
 Sturgeon Bay is one of the best bass fishing locations in the state.
-For boaters exploring the bay, lunkers are hiding in the many submerged rocks, old pilings and shipwrecks from ten to thirty feet deep.
+For boaters exploring the bay, lunkers are hiding in the many submerged rocks, old pilings, and shipwrecks from 10-30 feet deep.
 Whitefish, rainbow trout, walleye, and northern pike are commonly caught from the shore.
 The park rents out free fishing equipment if you didn't come prepared.
-Everyone sixteen and older will need a Wisconsin Fishing License.
-Ice fishing is also popular on Sawyer Harbor north of the park.
+Everyone 16 and older will need a Wisconsin fishing license.

 Door County Maritime Museum

 The waters around Sturgeon Bay offer a wealth of history both above and below the water.
-There are a number of old shipwrecks in the area which are now popular dive sites, and a visit to the Door County Maritime Museum will give you a chance to see photos and videos of the wrecks without plunging into Lake Michigan.
+There are several old shipwrecks in the area, which are now popular dive sites, and a visit to the Door County Maritime Museum will give you a chance to see photos and videos of the wrecks without plunging into Lake Michigan.
 There is an original brass diving helmet and an old ship helm to touch, and several interactive displays to learn about modern submersible exploration technologies.
-The giant shipwreck map highlights discoveries that have been made with the help of modern techniques.
-Great hands-on fun for all ages.
+The giant shipwreck map highlights discoveries that have been made with the help of advanced techniques.
+Enjoy great hands-on fun for all ages.

-The State Park campground is open year round for those who delight in winter recreation.
-There are seventeen miles of groomed trails in the winter, nine traditional and eight for skate-skiing.
-The terrain climbs 120 feet above the lake level toward the middle of the park, with gorgeous views toward Sturgeon and Green Bay.
+The State Park campground is open year-round for those who delight in winter recreation.
+There are 17 miles of groomed trails in the winter, nine traditional and eight for skate-skiing.
+The terrain climbs 120 feet above the lake level toward the middle of the park with gorgeous views toward Sturgeon and Green Bay.
 No dogs, bikes, or snowshoes are allowed on the ski trails at any time.
 A drinking water supply is kept open in the campground.
 Check the park website for current weather and trail conditions.